 You may not want to leave the 5-bedroom (including an 8-kids-bunk-bedroom) villa, what with its impeccable service and design.
 But if you feel like taking a stroll, Batu Belig Beach is only 500 metres away.
 The villa is also a close drive to Seminyak and Canggu.
 This is Bali at its best, with food that lives up to expectations.

-I like everything.
-I like making this dish because there are many Asian flavors and I like them all.
+Chef Adi: I like everything.
+I like making this dish because there are many Asian flavours and I like them all.

-Ah, the different flavors.
+Elite Havens: Ah, the different flavours.
 Why do you like them?

-What’s your favorite thing about being a chef?
+Elite Havens: What’s your favourite thing about being a chef?

-I like to experiment with flavors.
+Chef Adi: I like to experiment with flavours.
 Western with Asian.
 But in the end, they are all equally good and unique.

 - 200gr salmon